Pedro Sainsevain: Life

 Sainsevain, a carpenter, came from Bordeaux, France to Santa Barbara, California on the ship Ayacucho on July 4, 1839.
 He had been sent by his family to find his uncle Jean-Louis Vignes in Los Angeles.
 He settled on Vignes' property, El Aliso, and assisted with growing grapes and oranges, and with winemaking.
 In 1840, he loaded a shipment of wine and brandy on a ship to sell along the California coast.
 On this trip, he made his first visit to Monterey and Branciforte.
 In 1841 he worked at Vignes' sawmill near San Bernardino.

-In 1843, Sainsevain was granted Rancho Cañada del Rincon en el Rio San Lorenzo near Santa Cruz, California by Governor Manuel Micheltorena, and in the Fall of 1843 he built one of the first sawmills in the valley of the San Lorenzo River, in association with Charles Roussillon (also known as "Rochon"), another Frenchman.
+In 1843, Sainsevain was granted Rancho Cañada del Rincon en el Rio San Lorenzo near Santa Cruz, California by Governor Manuel Micheltorena, and in the Fall of 1843 he built one of the first sawmills in the valley of the San Lorenzo River, in association with Charles Roussillon, another Frenchman.
 In 1844, he was granted permission to start a flour mill with a daily capacity of 75 fanegas on the Guadalupe River in San Jose.
 In 1845, Sainsevain married Paula Suñol (1827–1883), whose father Antonio Suñol owned Rancho Los Coches.
 In 1846, Sainsevain and Charles Roussillon built a schooner (the Antonita) on the beach at Santa Cruz.
 She was launched on June 25, and sailed to the Sandwich Islands (Hawaii) to have a copper bottom installed.
 In 1847, Roussillon was the defendant in the first jury trial (Isaac Graham vs. Charles Roussillon) in California.

 In 1848, Sainsevain and Roussillon went to the gold mines near Coloma.
 Sainsevain, Roussillon, Antonio Sunol, and Amador, with help from twenty-five Indians, mined gold at Don Pedro's Bar on the Tuolumne River.
 Sainsevain and Roussillon soon had enough of mining and returned to Stockton in 1849 to open a store supplying the California Gold Rush miners.

-They owned a hotel in San Jose that became California's first State House.
+Sainsevain and Zepherin Rochon, a French-Canadian, owned a hotel in San Jose that became California's first State House.
 Sainsevain was a delegate to the 1849 California Constitutional Convention in Monterey.